Jpunt/sass-t1000/README.md

 </div>
 ```

-This way the elements will be at full width for `s`, they're equally divided for `l` layout and something special for `m`.
+This way the elements will be at full width for `s`, equally divided for `l` layout and something special for `m`.
 But c'mon, 12 columns and such a large gutter for small screens?
 That's insane.
-Let's clean that up and give large screens a little bit more air as well:
+Let's clean that up and give large screens a bit more breathing room as well:

 ```scss
 @media only screen and (max-width: 399px) {